Netflix, Disney+, Max Price Increases 2026: All 8 Services

 *Amazon Prime Video is bundled with Prime membership.
 All tiers include ads by default since January 2024; ad-free costs an additional $2.99/month.

 Combined ad-supported total: ~$83/month ($996/year).
-Combined ad-free total: ~$133/month ($1,596/year).
+Combined ad-free total: ~$133/month ($1,596/year) (Variety).

 The price increase timeline: 2024–2026

 The pace of increases has accelerated.
-Netflix raised US prices seven times since 2014, with the Premium tier climbing from $11.99 to $24.99 — a 108% cumulative increase.
-Disney+ holds the record for fastest percentage growth: from $6.99 at November 2019 launch to $17.99 ad-free in 2026, a 157% increase in just seven years.
+Netflix raised US prices seven times since 2014, with the Premium tier climbing from $11.99 to $24.99 — a 108% cumulative increase (Netflix IR).
+Disney+ has seen the fastest percentage growth: from $6.99 at November 2019 launch to $17.99 ad-free in 2026, a 157% increase in just seven years.

 Hulu's ad-free tier jumped 58% from $11.99 to $18.99.
 Apple TV+ went from the industry's cheapest at $4.99 to $12.99 — a 160% increase, though it remains competitive given its all-original, ad-free library.
 Peacock's Premium Plus tier rose from $9.99 at launch to $13.99.